micro-os-plus/drtm/README.md

 #### The memory allocator template

-The need to use a custom allocator allocator instead of the standard C++ allocator is related to memory allocator consistency in multi-threaded environments.
+The need to use a custom allocator instead of the standard C++ allocator is related to memory allocator consistency in multi-threaded environments.
 If the multi-threaded scheduler is preemptive, and the threads do need to allocate memory at any time, a synchronisation mechanism (like a mutex) should be used when accessing the memory allocator.
-If the allocator in the system library is not thread safe (most moderm POSIX implementations are), but is implementd at application level, than this application specific allocator must be passed to the DRTM library.
+If the allocator in the system library is not thread safe (most moderm POSIX implementations are), but is implemented at application level, then this application specific allocator must be passed to the DRTM library.

-As a general recommandation, if the application uses a custom memory manager, pass it to the DRTM library as a custom allocator.
+As a general recommendation, if the application uses a custom memory manager, pass it to the DRTM library as a custom allocator.
 If not, do not define a custom allocator but use the `std::allocator`.

 #### The aplication specific header